 Approval by the Occupational Therapy Screening and Selection Committee is required.
 This Committee bases its recommendations on the following criteria:

-- Completed Department of Occupational Therapy application and two reference letters, one of which must be from a licensed Occupational Therapist
+- Completed Department of Occupational Therapy application and two reference letters

 - Professional Interview

 - Successful completion of prerequesite courses (grade of C or above)

 Candidates must keep in mind the competitive nature of the admissions process.
 Completion of required courses and initial eligibility to be screened does not guarantee admission into the program.